Trade Stock Indices

 Guidelines for Drawing a Trend Line

-To draw a stock trendline - traders will need to follow the guide-lines for drawing a stock trendline
+To draw a stock trendline, traders must adhere to the guidelines for creating a stock trendline.

 The direction of the trend-line either upwards or downwards will define the direction of the market trend - direction can either be upward stock trend line or down-ward trend-line.